brooklynrail/brooklynrail-platform/content/events/2021/03/cultural-analytics-speed-and-technology-with-lev-manovich-and-mckenzie-wark.md

 ---
-title: On Cultural Analytics & AI Aesthetics
+title: "On Cultural Analytics & AI Aesthetics: Lev Manovich and McKenzie Wark"
 summary: Leading digital culture theorist Dr. Lev Manovich joins writer and scholar McKenzie Wark for a conversation.
 We conclude with a poetry reading from Stephen Ira.